underhillanna/PhotosynQ-Documentation/help/_data_Data_Issues.md

 #### Adding issue warnings to Macros

-Anyone can add isse warnings to their own macro's by following the code structure below.
+Anyone can add issue warnings to their own macro's by following the code structure below.

 #### Code Structure